Exafunction/codeium-parse/README.md

     Selects @capture nodes contiguous with @anchor (all starting and ending on adjacent lines).

+#set!
+    (#set! key value)
+    Store metadata as a side effect of a match.

 #strip!
     (#strip! @capture "regex")
     Removes all matching text from all @capture nodes.